alligator609/Oop-Rehearse/README.md

 * If applied to a class, prevents derivation from that class.
 * If applied to a method, prevents overriding of that method in a derived class.

+# Interface

+* An interface is simply a declaration of the capabilities (or services) that a class should provide.